 Unlike supervised learning, no teacher is provided that means no training will be given to the machine.
 Therefore machine is restricted to find the hidden structure in unlabeled data by our-self.

 For instance, suppose it is given an image having both dogs and cats which have not seen ever.

-Thus machine has no any idea about the features of dogs and cat so we can’t categorize it in dogs and cats.
-But it can categorize them according to their similarities, patterns and differences i.e., we can easily categorize the above picture into two parts.
+Thus the machine has no idea about the features of dogs and cat so we can’t categorize it in dogs and cats.
+But it can categorize them according to their similarities, patterns, and differences i.e., we can easily categorize the above picture into two parts.
 First first may contain all pics having dogs in it and second part may contain all pics having cats in it.
 Here you didn’t learn anything before, means no training data or examples.

 Unsupervised learning classified into two categories of algorithms:

 - Clustering: A clustering problem is where you want to discover the inherent groupings in the data, such as grouping customers by purchasing behavior.

 - Association: An association rule learning problem is where you want to discover rules that describe large portions of your data, such as people that buy X also tend to buy Y.

 This article is contributed by Shubham Bansal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to contribute@geeksforgeeksorg.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 - ML | Types of Learning – Supervised Learning

 - Regression and Classification | Supervised Machine Learning